-Below, are reasons why your software testing must be considered mandatory:
+Below are 7 important reasons as to why software testing must be considered mandatory.

 1. To gain customer confidence